St. John’s Anglican Church, Kildare Township, Joliette County, Quebec

 Earle and Nora Moore purchased the church in 1958.
 Earle was a Montreal businessman (Moore Brothers Machinery).
 He moved it to Masonville, which was then about three miles from Rawdon but is now part of the municipality.
 Nora’s grandfather, William Henry Mason, was a farmer at Sixth Range, Lot 14 of Rawdon Township.
 In the 1890s, he had placed a sign at his gate naming his farm Masonville.
 Nora received a share of this property from her mother, Marguerite Mason Lehane.
 William Henry’s father, Robert Mason, had arrived at Rawdon, with other family, from Ireland c.
 1825.

 The church was the couple’s first restoration project.
 Orland Blagrave, who was Beverly Prud’homme’s father, was employed to patiently take apart and reassemble the log building.
 Earle Moore directed and gave a hand in the operation while Nora was responsible for achieving the very natural flavour of the decor of the restored church.
 Because extensive damage from rot was found in the hand-squared timbers the restored building was reduced in size by a third and there was only seating for 45 in the pews.
 At the rededication, in 1960, the Blagrave family were among those seated and Bev’s mother, Edith, was in the choir.
 The overflow of attendees gathered on the porch and steps.
 Ultimately, in 1986, the Moores established Canadiana Village which was an important tourist attraction for a number of years but is now privately owned.
 The Moore property at Masonville had been too small to accommodate their then ever-growing collection of pioneer buildings and furnishings.
-Photos of this scenic property on Lake Morgan Road can be found on this website, also on Google image search.
+Photos of this scenic property on Lake Morgan Road can be found using Google image search

 The story of the Moores and St. John’s Church was covered in Canadian Homes in 1960 and in articles in the Montreal Star in 1962 and in Montreal Scene, its weekend supplement, in 1977.
 St. John’s continues as a privately-owned, consecrated Anglican Chapel under the jurisdiction of the Lord Bishop of Montreal and is part of the Parish of Rawdon.
 It is used at Thanksgiving, also for marriages and special events with permission from Earle’s family.
 Bev remembers a carol service there … “it was a heart warming experience, which was a good thing, because the church was not heated and has no electricity and was lit by lamps.
 Imagine — a lovely, moonlit evening in December with virgin-white snow all around.
 Never mind the cold … it was magic.”
 With thanks to Bev for the photos and advice and to facts from the Christ Church website.